Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Theory and Algorithms

 \subsubsection{Solving the BKE with the Finite-Temperature String Method}

-With the FTS method described in Section~\ref{sec:ftsmethod}, we now proceed to construct new algorithms for minimizing the loss in Eq.~\eqref{eq:erm_bke}.
+With the FTS method described in \cref{sec:ftsmethod}, we now proceed to construct new algorithms for minimizing the loss in \cref{eq:erm_bke}.
 The key idea behind all subsequent new algorithms is to replace the committor-based umbrella sampling in the BKE--US method with the FTS method.
 This allows the replicas to generate samples that homogeneously cover the transition tube with little fine-tuning, and enables accurate low-variance estimation of the average loss functions and their gradients.
 As mentioned before, since the average BKE loss function is proportional to the chemical reaction rate, the FTS method also enables accurate estimation of reaction rates.

 \textbf{The FTS method with master equation:} The first algorithm that we construct involves updating the transition path, represented as a set of nodal points, simultaneously with the neural network training.
-In particular, the replicas from the FTS method generate batches of sampled configurations $\{ \mathcal{R}^\alpha_k \}_{\alpha=1}^M$ to update the current path $\{\varphib^\alpha_k \}$ via Eqs.~\eqref{eq:sgd_fts}-\eqref{eq:projection_fts}, as well as the neural network parameters $\thetab_k$ by computing the gradient of the loss in Eq.~\eqref{eq:erm_bke}.
+In particular, the replicas from the FTS method generate batches of sampled configurations $\{ \mathcal{R}^\alpha_k \}_{\alpha=1}^M$ to update the current path $\{\varphib^\alpha_k \}$ via \crefrange{eq:sgd_fts}{eq:projection_fts}, as well as the neural network parameters $\thetab_k$ by computing the gradient of the loss in \cref{eq:erm_bke}.
 Note that, in this algorithm, there is no feedback loop between the neural network and updates to the path.
-In this case, the loss gradient $\nabla_{\thetab} \hat{L}$ can be calculated using modified versions of Eqs.~\eqref{eq:basemethod_grad} and \eqref{eq:zalphadef}, where the bias potentials $W_\alpha$ are replaced with hard-wall potentials constraining each replica to its Voronoi cell, i.e.,
+In this case, the loss gradient $\nabla_{\thetab} \hat{L}$ can be calculated using modified versions of \crefrange{eq:basemethod_grad}{eq:zalphadef}, where the bias potentials $W_\alpha$ are replaced with hard-wall potentials constraining each replica to its Voronoi cell, i.e.,

 This yields